 That's why Slides Mania was created.
 With more than 150 free PowerPoint or Google Slides themes, you will surely find one that fits your next presentation or project.

 Many of these templates fit perfectly in the lessons you already teach.
 Teachers from all over the world have used these themes in their classrooms in lots of creative and engaging ways.
+Click here to see a collection of tweets sharing SlidesMania templates in action!

 Below you will find free downloadable themes for both Google Slides or PowerPoint plus ideas for using them in the classroom with your students.